La cathédrale engloutie: Context

 This prelude is typical of Debussy's compositional characteristics.
-It is a complete exploration of chordal sound that encompasses the entire range of the piano, and that includes one of Debussy's signature chords (a major tonic triad with added 2nd and 6th scale degrees).
+It is a complete exploration of chordal sound that encompasses the entire range of the piano, and that includes one of Debussy's signature chords (a major tonic triad with added second and sixth scale degrees).
 Third, it shows Debussy's use of parallel harmony (the section beginning in measure 28, especially), which is defined as a coloration of the melodic line.
-This is quite different from simple melodic doubling, like the 3rds in "Voiles", or the 5ths in La Mer, which are not usually heard alone without a significant accompanimental figure.
+This is quite different from simple melodic doubling, like the thirds in "Voiles", or the fifths in La Mer, which are not usually heard alone without a significant accompanimental figure.
 Parallel harmony forces the chords to be understood less with functional roots, and more as coloristic expansions of the melodic line.
 Overall, this prelude, as a representative of the 24 preludes, shows Debussy's radical compositional process when viewed in light of the previous 200 years of classical and romantic music.